toofanCodes/trackMyAIchats/README.md

 ## 📄 License

-This project is open-source under the MIT License.
+This project is open-source under the [MIT License](LICENSE).

+## 🔒 Privacy Policy

+This extension operates entirely on your local machine.
+No data is collected, stored, or transmitted.
+For more details, see the [Privacy Policy](docs/privacy-policy.html).